wazo-platform/wazo-js-sdk/README.md

 #### Setting a callback when a new token is refreshed

-When the user's token will soon be expired, Wazo's SDK triggers a callback so you can update it in your application.
+When the user's token is about to expire, Wazo's SDK triggers a callback so you can update it in your application.
 Like updating the new token in your localstorage / cookies.

 ```js